kenkl/cslight/README.md

 2121-05-02:

 - Fiddling around with the colour-temperature.
+I can see I'm going to have to implement a way to change this on the fly; reflashing this thing every time I want to try a new combination is... not ideal.
 - First commit to GitHub.